SM Spirituality Media

 written by editorial · revised continuously

-From the streets of New York to a Trappist enclosure
+From New York to a Trappist enclosure

 The interfaith opening

-The second half of his life was given over to a project the institutional church of the period was not asking for and the Vatican periodically attempted to constrain: the systematic comparison of Christian contemplative practice with the meditative literatures of Asia.
-Mystics and Zen Masters (1967) read Meister Eckhart, the Desert Fathers and the Rhineland mystics alongside the Chán records and the Platform Sutra.
+The second half of his life went toward a project the institutional church was not asking for.
+The Vatican periodically attempted to constrain it.
+The project was systematic: compare Christian contemplative practice with the meditative literatures of Asia.
+Mystics and Zen Masters (1967) placed Meister Eckhart§, the Desert Fathers, and the Rhineland mystics alongside the Chán records and the *Platform Sūtra*§.
 Zen and the Birds of Appetite (1968) collected his correspondence with D.T.
-Suzuki and his essays on the Mahāyāna doctrine of śūnyatā; the title is taken from a remark Suzuki made about Christian mystics — that whatever the birds of appetite were, they had been let go.
-He wrote a long appreciation of Sufi practice and a forty-page study of Chuang Tzu (The Way of Chuang Tzu, 1965).
-He hosted Thich Nhat Hanh at Gethsemani in 1966 and described him afterwards as a fellow monk in a way that scandalised some of his readers and gave others their first language for what was actually being attempted.
-The apophatic theology tradition gave him the technical vocabulary; the Asian literatures gave him the live counterpart that Western Christianity had largely forgotten how to read.
+Suzuki and his essays on the Mahāyāna doctrine of śūnyatā.
+The title comes from a remark Suzuki made about Christian mystics: whatever the birds of appetite were, they had been let go.
+Merton also wrote on Sufi practice and produced a forty-page rendering of Chuang Tzu (The Way of Chuang Tzu, 1965).
+He hosted Thich Nhat Hanh§ at Gethsemani in 1966 and described him afterward as a fellow monk.
+The comment disturbed some readers and gave others their first language for what was actually being attempted.
+The apophatic theology§ tradition supplied the technical vocabulary.
+The Asian literatures gave him a living counterpart that Western Christianity had largely forgotten how to read.

-The death in Bangkok and the late voice
+Death in Bangkok and the late voice

-Why he isn't yet in the index
+Why he is not yet in the index

 — end of entry —